bchainhub/foxar-docs/versioned_docs/version-1/reference/cli/probe.md

-  help                   Print this message or the help of the given subcommand(s) implementation         Fetch the EIP-1967 implementation account [aliases: impl] index                  Compute the storage slot for an entry in a mapping [aliases: in] interface              Generate a Solidity interface from a given ABI [aliases: i] keccak                 Hash arbitrary data using Keccak-256 [aliases: k] logs                   Get logs by signature or topic [aliases: l] lookup-address         Perform an ENS reverse lookup [aliases: la]
+  help                   Print this message or the help of the given subcommand(s) implementation         Fetch the EIP-1967 implementation account [aliases: impl] index                  Compute the storage slot for an entry in a mapping [aliases: in] interface              Generate a Ylem interface from a given ABI [aliases: i] keccak                 Hash arbitrary data using Keccak-256 [aliases: k] logs                   Get logs by signature or topic [aliases: l] lookup-address         Perform an ENS reverse lookup [aliases: la]